shuumo/password_manager/README.md

 #### General Structure
 - `main.cpp` is the entry point of the program.
 It will create the initial objects required for QT6 to draw windows.
-- `login_window.cpp` will be an object that is responsible for the login screen and its related sockets.
+- `login_window.cpp` is an object that is responsible for the login screen. (needs refactoring)
-- `successor_window.cpp` will be an object that is responsible for the main post-login home screen and its related sockets.
+- `successor_window.cpp` is an object that is responsible for the main post-login home screen. (needs refactoring)
-- `csvreading.cpp` will be responsible for file io.
+- `csvreading.cpp` is responsible for file io.
-- `hashing.cpp` will be responsible for hash related functions and checking in regards to the master key.
+- `hashing.cpp` is responsible for hash related functions and checking in regards to the master key.
-- `encryption.cpp` will be responsible for the encryption and decryption of credential data.
+- `encryption.cpp` is responsible for the encryption and decryption of credential data.
-- `credential.cpp` will be objects that contain the credentials data in their encrypted form.
+- `credential.cpp` is objects that contain the credentials data in their encrypted form.

 ## UI GOALS